|20 Ways to Save at the Grocery Store||Nov 11, 2013||348-722 (HNFE-172NP)|

 |Vegetables: How Much Do I Need?||

 Vegetables are good for you.
 They are full of fiber, vitamins, minerals, and thousands of powerful things called antioxidants and phytochemicals.
 These things give vegetables their color, flavor, and smell.
+And, when you eat them, they also protect you from many different diseases like heart disease and cancer.
+Make half your plate fruits and vegetables.
+The more color the better.
+Try to eat at least 3 different colors of vegetables each day.

 |Ways To Increase Fiber In The Diet||